ExxEss/Instant-YouTube/README.md

 # Instant-Youtube

-Watching youtube videos directly on Google and other search engines.
+Watch youtube videos directly on Google and other search engines.